 Slovenia bases its energy sector on three pillars - nuclear power, solid fuels and hydro.
-Energy is predominantly sourced by nuclear power (35%).
-Solid fuels generate 30% of the country's energy while hydropower provides approximately 28% of the national power.
-The remaining 7% comes from gas, biomass and solar.
+Electrical energy is predominantly sourced by nuclear power (36.6%).
+Fossil fuels (primarily lignite) generate 28.9% of the country's electrical energy while hydropower provides approximately 32% of the national electricity generation.
+The remaining 2.6% comes from biomass, solar and wind.
 From the above, it becomes clear that solid fuels play a key role for Slovenia's energy security.
 From the energy supply generated by fossil fuels, the big majority (89%) draws from lignite, followed by brown coal (10%).
 The following table presents key facts for Savinjska's coal driven activities.

-Mine site / Power plant Key facts "Velenje" coalfield Mine Type: Underground Size: 21 km2 Type of coal: Lignite Annual production (raw coal extracted): 3.4 Mt (2017) Depth of coal deposits: Up to 500m Start of operations: 1875 "Šoštanj" Thermal Power Plant End of operations: expected in 2054 Installed capacity: 779 megawatts Annual electricity production: 3967 GWh (2018) Net efficiency (Unit 5): 32% Net efficiency (Unit 6): 43% End of operations (Unit 5): expected in 2030 End of operations (Unit 6): expected in 2054
+Mine site / Power plant Key facts "Velenje" coalfield Mine Type: Underground Size: 21 km2 Type of coal: Lignite Annual production (raw coal extracted): 3.2 Mt (2018) Depth of coal deposits: Up to 500m Start of operations: 1875 "Šoštanj" Thermal Power Plant End of operations: expected in 2054 Installed capacity: 1029 megawatts Annual electricity production: 3753 GWh (2018) Net efficiency (Unit 5): 32% Net efficiency (Unit 6): 43% End of operations (Unit 5): expected in 2030 End of operations (Unit 6): expected in 2054

 The potential decline in regional employment due to mine closure and coal fired power plant decommissioning may reach 1,500 job losses.
 This puts an additional 1.2% of active population being already at risk of losing its job status.
-With a current unemployment rate at 5.5% (6,600 registered unemployed persons), the permanent interruption of coal-driven activities without a proper offset strategy could lead to a 22.7% increase in the unemployment rate.
+With a current unemployment rate at 5.5% (10,823 registered unemployed persons), the permanent interruption of coal-driven activities without a proper offset strategy could lead to a 22.7% increase in the unemployment rate.
 Therefore, the latter will eventually increase from 5.5% to 6.7%.
 However, as the unemployment rate is relatively low (5.5%) and the coal industry represents a relatively small share of the total GDP produced in Savinjska, the region will most probably be able to absorb lost jobs and re-employ these people in other more competitive industries.
-Yet, the number of job losses expected to be lost from the decommissioning of the coal fired plant may be significantly lower than expected, as the energy company (Termoelektrama Šoštanj") already looks into different alternatives to prolong the operation of the plant, which is responsible for approximately
+Yet, the number of job losses expected to be lost from the decommissioning of the coal fired plant may be significantly lower than expected, as the energy company (Termoelektrarna Šoštanj") already looks into different alternatives to prolong the operation of the plant, which is responsible for approximately one third of Slovenia's electricity production.
+The initial plan is to substitute lignite and other fossil fuels with cleaner sources of energy.